laryziinha/forge-scryfall-scrapper/README.md

   After the download finishes, you can safely rename the folder back to its original name (`CON`) and Forge will detect it normally.

+  Note: Folder handling for Windows reserved names has been improved and stabilized in v1.1.4-beta.1 and later.

 - When using audit-based downloads, some search queries may return **HTTP 404 (Not Found)** from the Scryfall API.
 In audit workflows, this indicates that no matching card was found for a given Forge